Last Updated on: 12th July 2025, 06:03 pm

 Church Bells & Blue Dome in Oia

-I loved it so much, that I felt the urge to start this website, in order to have yet another reason to return to Santorini more than once.
+I loved this Greek island in October so much, that I felt the urge to start this website, in order to have yet another reason to return to Santorini more than once.

-Here are 9 compelling reasons to visit Santorini in October along with top activities and attractions to enjoy during the fall.
+Here are some reasons to visit Santorini in October along with advice on what to pack, top activities and attractions to enjoy during the fall.

 The Fira to Oia hike in the beginning of October – still hot, but milder than summer